yakubu234/patriciaInternTest/README.md

 ```

 ## feature test
-create user registration test at tests/Feature/feature/UserTest
+user registration test at tests/Feature/feature/UserTest

 ## usage

-kindly click on this [link](https://documenter.getpostman.com/view/12538701/TzY68ZWY) to view the documentation pulished on postman
+kindly click on this [link](https://documenter.getpostman.com/view/12538701/TzY68ZWY) to view the documentation published on postman